 The time to return to Toronto approaches (urgh), and with that comes the imperative to revisit the Big Hairy Problem left bobbing in our wake upon departing last July, just a few days ago, it seems.
 The stove.
 God save us, the stove.
 Avid readers will recall the saga of our new slide-in range, how it was precisely 30 inches wide, which made it exactly 1/8 inch too wide for the exquisitely tailored space left behind by its 29 and 7/8 inch-wide predecessor, and how this left us with a brand new appliance sitting awkwardly in the middle of our kitchen floor:

 That’s how we left it, and I’m assuming that meanwhile, no benevolent deity or deities have interceded on our behalf.
 I’m assuming that it’s still there, waiting, implacable, defiant, insolent, and no more willing to squeeze itself into the available space than it was when we left.
 Which is kind of funny, actually, looked at in a certain way, though Kathy doesn’t think so.
-Nope, she doesn’t think it’s at all giggle-worthy.
+Nope, she doesn’t see it that way at all.
 Intolerable, would be more like it.
 Intolerable, and in need of a rapid fix, and If I thought we were going to be living with this issue for weeks dragging into months after we get back, I needed to give my head a good long shake.
 She’ll see us both hanged first, capisce?

 “But back up”, he says to me, “I don’t understand why the stove won’t fit”.
 So I give him the story again, how the old stove actually wasn’t 30 inches wide, as claimed, but 29 7/8, go figure, and can you believe it, etc. 29 7/8!